 As a Vermont native, Jacob Swane said he never envisioned venturing out of the Green Mountains when making his college decision.

-“Castleton was affordable and has the small college feel that I wanted,” said the senior biology major and statistics minor.
+“Castleton was affordable and has the small college feel that I wanted,” said the alumni biology major and statistics minor.

 From the first time he stepped on campus to present day, Swane credits the Castleton community with molding him into a better student and future employee.
 Additionally, he said his experiences have helped him to apply his passion of biology to his future career goals.